Matthew4335/MLProject/README.md

 # Directories and Files
 - /ProjectCode/ - Directory containing all code for the project, as well as the dataset CSV files
-- /ProjectCode/projectcode-checkpoint.ipynb - Jupyter Notebook containing all project code as of midterm checkpoint
+- /ProjectCode/projectcode-checkpoint.ipynb - Jupyter Notebook containing all final project code